andrasq/node-qunpack/README.md

 Simplified subset of PERL and PHP [`unpack()`](http://php.net/manual/en/function.unpack.php).

-Currently only "native" format values are supported, where "native" is implemented as network order (big-endian).
+Currently only "native" format values are supported, where "native" is implemented as network byte order (big-endian).
 The syntax is more like PERL than PHP; the format string is a concatenated series of conversion specifiers without names, ie "SL" for `[ short, long ]` and not "Ssval/Llval" for `{ sval: short, lval: long }`.